ThunderFly-aerospace/docs/avionics/TFRPM02/index.md

 <img src="TFRPM02-bottom.png" width="45%" />
 </p>

 The sensor accepts a pulse signal from an external sensing probe (optical encoder, Hall-effect sensor, etc.).
-Pulses are counted by the on-board NXP PCF8593 I²C counter and read out periodically by the flight controller.
-The PCF8593 is register-compatible with the PCF8583, so the TFRPM02 uses the same PX4 `pcf8583` driver as the TFRPM01.
+Pulses are counted by the on-board I²C counter and read out periodically by the flight controller.
+The TFRPM02 uses the same PX4 `pcf8583` driver as the TFRPM01.

 ## Where to Buy?